Rajpratik71/linux-manPages/rename.ul.md

        rename [options] expression replacement file...

 DESCRIPTION
-       rename  will  rename the specified files by replacing the first occur‐ rence of expression in their name by replacement.
+       rename will rename the specified files by replacing the first occurrence of expression in their name by replacement.

 OPTIONS
        -s, --symlink